-Download the Electronic Bidding Guide to help you through our new electronic bidding process.
+Follow the Electronic Bidding Guide to help you complete your electronic bid form.

 Finding work to bid

 The weekly ads page is a complete listing of everything we currently have out for bid, as well as a list of immediately upcoming projects for bid.
 Simplified listings at the top of the page put all advertised projects into one group, as well as all upcoming projects into another.
 "Attachments", a bit further down the page are the traditional listings we have used for advertising in the past.
 Attachment A is a good place to look if you only want to see projects that are new to our advertising listing as of the current week.
 All ads are refreshed weekly at 9am on Monday mornings, Tuesday if Monday happens to be a holiday.